-The fair value of investment properties is determined based on valuations performed by independent and accredited valuers with recognised and relevant professional qualification and with recent experience in locations and categories of investment properties being valued.
-The valuation models applied are consistent with the principles in IFRS 13 and fair value is determined using a mix of the income capitalisation method and the market comparison approach considering the nature and usage of each property.
-Fair value using the income capitalisation method is estimated based on the normalised net operating income generated by the property, which is divided by the capitalisation (discount) rate.
+- During the year, the Group has incurred capital expenditure in respect of certain properties under development amounting to KD 55,452 (2021: KD 515,196). - The fair value of investment properties has been determined based on valuations performed by two independent and accredited valuers with recognised and relevant professional qualification and with recent experience in locations and categories of investment properties being valued.
+As required by the Capital Market Authority (CMA), the Group has selected the lower of these valuations. fair value is determined using a mix of the income capitalisation method and the market comparison approach considering the nature and usage of each property.
+Fair value using the income capitalisation method, under the Level 3 fair value hierarchy, is estimated based on the normalised net operating income generated by the property, which is divided by the capitalisation (discount) rate.
 Under the market comparison approach, fair value is estimated based on comparable transactions.
 The unit of comparison applied by the Group is the price per square meter ('sqm').
-Based on these valuations, the fair value of investment properties witnessed an increase of KD 534,804 compared to its carrying values as at 31 December 2021 (2020: an increase of KD 442,335).
+Based on these valuations, the fair value of investment properties witnessed an increase of KD 178,648 compared to its carrying values as at 31 December 2022 (2021: KD 534,804).